scm-manager/scm-manager/docs/v2/plugin-development.md

 For more information of extensions, binder and extension points, please have a look at the [README.md](../../scm-ui/ui-extensions/README.md) of @scm-manager/ui-extensions.

 If the plugins gets build (`mvn package` or `mvn install`), the [buildfrontend-maven-plugin](https://github.com/sdorra/buildfrontend-maven-plugin), will call the `build` script of `package.json`.
-The build script triggers the `plugin` command of the [@scm-manager/ui-bundler](https://bitbucket.org/scm-manager/ui-bundler).
+The build script triggers the `plugin` command of [@scm-manager/ui-scripts](../../scm-ui/ui-scripts).
-The `ui-bundler` will do the following steps:
+The `ui-scripts` will do the following steps:

 * traverses the import statements of the script specified at `main`
-* transpiles flow/es@next to es5
+* transpiles TypeScript to es5
 * creates a single bundle
-* registers the bundle in the plugin.xml
-* stores the bundle in the final scmp package
+* stores the bundle in the final smp package

 At runtime the plugins are loaded by PluginLoader.
 The PluginLoader is a React component, which does the following steps: